expectedparrot/edsl/docs/results.rst

 Results
 =======
 A `Results` object is the result of running a survey.
-It is a list of individual `Result` objects, each of which represents a single response to the survey.
+It is a list of individual `Result` objects, each of which represents a single response to a survey for each agent and model used.
-It is not typically instantiated directly, but is returned by the `run` method of a `Jobs` object:
+It is not typically instantiated directly, but is returned by calling the `run` method of a `Jobs` object:

 .. code-block:: python